What is the Application Deadline?

-Can I earn an MS of PhD degree part-time?
+Can I earn an MS or PhD degree part-time?

-Yes, you can earn an MS of PhD degree part-time.
-However, we do not offer classes at night, or on the weekends, nor on-line.
-In addition, you are not eligible for an assistantship if you are a part time student.
+Yes, you can earn an MS or PhD degree part-time.
+However, we do not offer classes at night or on the weekends,.
+In addition, you are not eligible for an assistantship if you are a part-time student.